netw0rm/atlaskit/packages/ak-field-base/docs/USAGE.md

 #### Styling content

-You'll almost definitely want to apply some styles to your views so that they blend in with the ADG3 theme.
+You'll almost definitely want to apply some styles to your views so that they blend in with the Atlassian Design Guidelines theme.

 In our example above for example, you would want to:
 * Remove default focus styles from the input